 With both, you can choose from a variety of bands and colors.
 The Fitbit Sense has a polished stainless steel ring and some exclusive band options, including the new Infinity Band, which is soft, lightweight, and flexible, as well as exclusive collections from Victor Glemund and Pendleton.
 A new quick-release feature makes it super-simple to swap among them.
 But it only comes in one size.

 The Galaxy Watch Active 2 comes in two sizes — 40mm or 44mm — with a 1.2-inch or 1.4-inch screen.
 It comes in either aluminum or stainless steel (the latter is only compatible with Android devices) with various band colors and finishes as well.
-With both, you can choose from several different watch faces.
+With both, you can choose from several different watch faces, with 10 new ones recently added to the Active 2 options, including a lovely endangered animals one and the funky and modern color duo look.

 Where the Fitbit Sense really excels is in terms of battery life: it will last for up to six days per charge, which means you really only need to charge it once a week.
 That is drastically reduced to just 12 hours if you use GPS continuously, though most users won't.
 That said, it does quick charge in just 12 minutes, which is an appreciated feature if you need a battery boost in a pinch.